 Servicemembers who remain on active duty or serve in the Reserves or National Guard for twenty years or longer may retire and receive retired pay.

-There are currently three retirement systems in existence choose from, depending on when you first entered active duty:
+There are currently four retirement systems in existence, depending on when you first entered active duty:

 If you entered the service:

-- After August 1986 you are under the REDUX system, which means you have the option to choose either the High 36 retirement system, or the Career Status Bonus/REDUX (CSB) retirement system.
-If you decline to make a choice you will automatically receive the High 36 retirement plan.
+- Between Aug.
+1986 and Dec.
+2017 you are under the REDUX system, which means you have the option to choose either the High 36 retirement system, or the Career Status Bonus/REDUX (CSB) retirement system.

 Service members who become wounded, ill or injured may be medically retired.
 They may receive either a permanent or temporary disability retirement.
 A Physical Examination Board (PEB --Medical Board) determines the percent disability and recommends whether the disability is permanent or needs re-examination every 18 months up to 5 years at which time a final retirement system determination is made.
 See your Pay and Compensation Administrative Officer in your command or at your military treatment facility (MTF) for additional information and referrals.